codewouter/milestone-project/README.md

 ### Features to be Implemented in the Future
 - Javascript
     - To link up the contact form for it to work correctly once I have learnt it
+    - To have an alert that says "thank you for submitting your form" without over writing the required fields

 ### Features Left to Implement
 - None